ModelEarth/webhook/README.md

 6. Run `gcloud init` and then `gcloud app deploy`

+For a file update during step 6:
-Chose: 3.
-Switch to and re-initialize existing configuration: [webhook-from-member-form], Then 1. l.h, Then 7. rock-obj...
+Choose 3: Switch to and re-initialize existing configuration: [webhook-from-member-form]
+Then 1: l.h, Then 7: rock-obj...
 And ignore .boto error.

 <!--
 In cmd prompt, created configuration name: